LaravelDaily/Filament-CRM-Course/course/3 - Creating Lead Resources.md

 }
 ```

-This simply registers that such group can be used in our navigation, but we haven't added anything to it yet.
+This registers that such a group can be used in our navigation, but we haven't added anything.
 So let's do that:

 **app/Filament/Resources/LeadSourceResource.php**
 ```php